A landmark climate investment to charge a path forward

 This package will help Americans in every zip code in the country reduce their energy bills.
 The IRA contains key measures that will help households electrify their vehicles and heating systems and convert to renewable energy, including both tax credits and direct rebates that offset these technologies’ upfront costs.
 If a household installs a modern electric heat pump to replace their furnace, a heat pump for water heating, and converts to an electric vehicle and rooftop solar, they will save $1,800 per year on energy bills.
 Helping American households access these savings is not only critical to relieving inflation costs, but also to providing stability for the future, as these electric technologies have predictable operating costs.

-Overall, 42 percent of our energy-related emissions stem from decisions Americans make around our kitchen tables: what kind of transportation we use, how we heat the air and water in our homes, cook our food and dry our clothes.
+Overall, 42 percent of our energy-related emissions, according to the EPA's Emissions Inventory stem from decisions Americans make around our kitchen tables: what kind of transportation we use, how we heat the air and water in our homes, cook our food, and dry our clothes.
 The only way to remove these emissions is to have our households run on machines with plugs, not pipes.
 This is a climate must-do for the planet, an energy security must-do for America and an anti-inflation must-do for American families.

-What's in the bill?
-Here we detail some of our favorites.
+What’s in the bill?
+Read on for some of our favorites.

 The High Efficiency Electric Home Rebate Act (HEEHRA), includes $4.5 billion in direct rebates for low- and moderate-income households that install new, efficient electric appliances, using a framework proposed in our Appliance Rebate Plan.
 For instance, a low income household will receive a rebate covering the full cost of a heat pump installation for space heating, up to a cap of $8,000.